-PSYM is pleased to announce the establishment of our G.I.R.L. program.
-Under the leadership of Denitra Harris, we’re confident that the program will be well presented and received by the young ladies, as well as the women of our community.
-We feel that the excitement generated by the roll-out of this program will be sustained for years to come.
+PSYM is pleased to announce our partnership with the Saving Our Young Girls and Ladies (SOGYL) program.
+Under the leadership of Executive Director, Evelyn D. Natt-Thompson , we’re confident that the program will be well presented and received by the young ladies, as well as the women of our community.
+We feel that the excitement generated by the roll-out of this partnership will be sustained for years to come.

 In today’s society, our young women face a myriad of challenges in their development into adulthood.
 There are issues with regard to being victims of violence (physical and sexual abuse) both domestically and socially.
 Being subject to these types of abuse can take its toll.
 The pressures of measuring up to perhaps their mothers or their male counterparts are all too common.
 Society’s conflicting and unrealistic expectations about how women and girls are supposed to look, the pressure to be perfect wives and mothers while at the same time give 100% to their kids, and 100% to their jobs, are simply unfair.
 There are also the ever present adolescent pressures of fitting in, wearing the latest fashions, having the coolest boyfriend, dealing with a zit attack, or avoiding the dreaded “getting fat” syndrome.